 Alternative low carb noodle varieties

-For the traditional high carb version, use Chinese wheat noodles from an Asian grocery store.
-They need to be boiled separately just like the low carb pasta to prevent the starch mixing with your broth.
+For the traditional high carb version, use Chinese flat wheat noodles.
+Yet again, they need to be boiled separately to prevent their starch mixing with your broth.
 Boil them according to package – usually they need no more than a few minutes.
+This may be a good option if you serve a group that includes people – such as my kids – who won’t eat kelp pasta.
+I know it’s another extra pot 😬 but at least low carb and high carb fare can be served simultaneously.

 Goodness from the North of China: Beef noodle soup with low carb kelp pasta!
 Add to it eggs, green leaves and soybean sprouts, and lots of spice.